ARTICLE

 The numbers tell a clear story about where plant automation is headed.
-The global industrial automation market is expected to reach USD 378.57 billion by 2030 and expand at a 10.8 percent compound annual growth rate through 2030.
-Meanwhile, a recent survey found that 55% of surveyed industrial companies are already leveraging AI tools in their operations.
+The global industrial automation market is expected to reach USD 504.38 billion by 2033 and expand at a 10.5 percent compound annual growth rate through 2033.
+Meanwhile, a recent survey found that a large percentage of surveyed industrial companies are already leveraging AI tools in their operations.

 For you, that momentum means AI is no longer an experimental add-on; it's fast becoming the backbone of daily operations, from scheduling to quality control.
 Fixed, hard-coded logic is giving way to adaptive systems that learn, predict, and self-optimize as conditions shift.